Texas Foster Family Association By-laws & Constitution

 SECTION 2

-1. The Executive Committee will abide by the rules set forth for the Board of Directors in ARTICLE IV of these bylaws.
+A. The Executive Committee will abide by the rules set forth for the Board of Directors in ARTICLE IV of these bylaws.

-2. The Executive Committee will take action to better execute and expedite the business of the ASSOCIATION that crosses committee lines.
+B. The Executive Committee will take action to better execute and expedite the business of the ASSOCIATION that crosses committee lines.

-ARTICLE XIII EX-PRESIDENT ADVISORY BOARD
+EX-PRESIDENT ADVISORY BOARD

 SECTION 1